-Despite the fact that over time Giorgio Morandi and Giorgio de Chirico have developed a completely personal and original language, a special link is perceptible between the poetics and sensibilities of the two artists.
-After their meeting in 1919 and Morandi's participation in the so-called "metaphysical school", the paths of the two artists separate but the comparison between the impalpability and the suspension of the forms of the natures remains intriguing, or perhaps even more so. of Morandi's flowers or landscapes and the enigmatic nature of the metaphysical interiors and squares of De Chirico, between the suspension in time and space in which the famous bottles and the ambiguous and still scenarios are immersed from which the well-known mannequins stand.
+Despite the fact that over time Giorgio Morandi and Giorgio de Chirico have developed a completely personal and original language, a special link is noticeable between the poetics and sensibilities of the two artists.
+After their meeting in 1919 and Morandi's participation in the so-called "metaphysical school", the paths of the two artists come apart.
+Yet, the comparison between the impalpability and the suspension of the forms of Morandi's still lives, flowers and landscapes and De Chirico's enigmatic nature of his metaphysical interiors and squares remains intriguing, or perhaps even more so, balancing between suspension in time and space where Morandi's renowned bottles are immersed and De Chirico's ambiguous and still scenarios, where his well-known mannequins stand.

 In other words, the most suggestive comparison is between their two different and completely personal ways of internalizing the external world.
 While works with different subjects and techniques alternate on the walls of Galleria d'Arte Maggiore g.a.m., the external reality presented in each work is an excuse to offer an inner vision of what surrounds us.

 Both our two artists offer a different access key to this more intimate and private dimension: Morandi plays with everyday and domestic objects, with recognizable scenarios immersed in vibrant lights, made with essential shapes and with those so recognizable shades of color; De Chirico, instead, ventures into another world, populated by bizarre characters that, even if familiar, are however alienating because they are located in a not usual space or time.
 While, the former expresses himself through calm and orderly visions, the latter makes more uncertain and disturbing atmospheres his own.